-Gain an end-to-end perspective on cloud technologies and the associated challenges and opportunities.
-Make sure you put these technology books on your reading list.
-In this article, we would like to offer up our recommended cloud computing books to read in 2021.
+Do you want to gain an end-to-end perspective on cloud technologies?
+Then, make sure you put these technology books on your reading list.
+Here are the most comprehensive top-rated cloud computing books for you to read in 2021.

 No doubt, the cloud has been the major fuel for the digital transformation that has changed our world drastically.
 And for sure will stay to do so in the coming years as well.
-And not to mention more and more businesses are looking for cloud-savviness in their current and prospective employees.
+For this reason, more and more businesses are looking for cloud-savviness in their current and prospective employees.

-In order to assist you a little, we have compiled for you five of the finest recent cloud computing books to read in 2021 based on recommendations by thought leaders, experts, and user ratings.
+In order to assist you a little, I’ve compiled six of the finest recent cloud computing books to read in 2021.
+I’ve based this list on the recommendations by thought leaders, experts, and user ratings.

-These books are intended for beginners and experts alike and are written by authors with proficiency and/or recognition in the field of cloud computing.
+The books are intended for beginners and experts alike.
+Moreover, they are written by authors with proficiency and/or recognition in the field of cloud computing.

 Let’s dig in.